 42% of customers expect a response on social within an hour, and 67% within the same day (Edison Research)."
-And social media continues to grow across both Facebook and Twitter by as much as 44% in the last two years (MarketingProfs, 2014).
+And social media continues to grow with twitter users increasing by 44% from June 2012 to March 2013 and Facebook users increasing by 23% from 2012 to 2013 (MarketingProfs, 2014).
 The heart of customer service is listening, and when the conversation is taken online and you don't have a solid social service care plan, you forego a second chance to make things right with a customer.
-When a customer takes the time to let you know how you could make things better and it is repeatedly ignored, they will go somewhere else to finally feel heard, understood, and valued.
+When a customer takes the time to let you know how you could make things better and it is repeatedly ignored, they will go anywhere else to finally feel heard, understood, and valued.

-You call my 800 number, you wait in my queue, you press 1, and your call is important to me, but not quite as important as the efficient utilization of my agents, otherwise you wouldn't be waiting on hold.
+"You call my 800 number, you wait in my queue, you press 1, and your call is important to me, but not quite as important as the efficient utilisation of my agents, otherwise you wouldn't be waiting on hold.
 But now, the customer isn't [waiting].
-They're going to complain where they are, and we have to find them.
+They're going to complain where they are, and we have to find them."